daelsepara/abrash-zen-of-asm/src/chapter-05.md

 Thanks to the combined efforts of the cycle-eaters, it's more true than ever that there's no such thing as a single "true" execution time for a given instruction.
 As you'll recall, I said that in the last chapter.
 Why do I keep bringing it up?
 Because I don't want you to look at the times reported by our tests of 1000 repetitions of the same instruction and think that those times are the true execution times of that instruction—they aren't, any more than the official cycle times in Appendix A are the true times. *There is no such thing as a true execution time on the 8088.* There are only execution times in context.

-Do you remember the varying performances of `shr`{.nasm} in different contexts in Chapter 4?
+Do you remember the varying performances of `shr` in different contexts in Chapter 4?
 Well, that was just for repeated instances of one or two instructions.
 Imagine how much variation cycle-eaters could induce in the performance of a sequence of ten or twenty different instructions, especially if some of the instructions accessed word-sized display memory operands.
 You should always bear in mind that the times reported by the Zen timer are accurate only for the particular code sequence you've timed, not for all instances of a given instruction in all code sequences.

 There's just no way around it: *you must measure the performance of your code to know how fast it is.* Yes, I know—it would be awfully nice just to be able to look up instruction execution times and be done with it.
 That's not the way the 8088 works, though—and the odd architecture of the 8088 is what the Zen of assembler is all about.